 In the pilot's Wham Shot, an article about a Wayne Tech/Queen Inc merger can be seen on the newspaper from 2024.

 In Barry and Mardon's first confrontation, a wisp of fog is seen exiting the shattered passenger-side window before it flips over and crashes.
-A blink-and-you'll-miss it, as it's meant to explain how Mardon escaped the car before it got totalled (with Barry having to climb out of the shattered windshield).
+A blink-and-you'll-miss it, as it's meant to explain how Mardon escaped the car before it got totaled (with Barry having to climb out of the shattered windshield)

 How We Got Here: The pilot opens with Barry is running through the city, explains he's the fastest man alive, then (in a flashback) shows how he got his powers.
 He's actually telling the story to the Arrow.